jero98772/AcuaDom/README.md

 ## ToDo

-- wifi conectivity

-- android app

 - Iot conectivity with ubidots

+## Photos

 ## Credits
-Acuadom was developed by jero98772, with the help of Sara Domingez, and Checho.
+Acuadom was developed by jero98772, with the help of Sara Domingez,Camilo and Checho.
 The code is licensed under the GPL3 License.